wiremock/api-template-library/interzoid.com-getemailinfo/index.md

 ---
 slug: "interzoid-com-getemailinfo"
-name: "Interzoid Get Email Information API"
+title: "Interzoid Get Email Information API"
 provider: "interzoid.com"
 description: "This API provides validation information for email addresses to aid\
   \ in deliverability.
 Syntax, existence of mail servers, and other tests are run\